Land development for CO₂ hubs

 In real estate, a greenfield refers to undeveloped land in a rural or suburban area that has not been previously built upon or developed for a specific purpose, offering a “clean slate” for new development projects, such as residential, commercial, or industrial construction. ↩︎

-Front end enginnering design (FEED); process for conceptual development of projects in processing industries such as upstream oil and gas, petrochemical, natural gas refining, extractive metallurgy, waste-to-energy, biotechnology, and pharmaceuticals, involving developing sufficient strategic information with which owners can address risk and make decisions to commit resources in order to maximize the potential for success. ↩︎ ↩︎
+Front end engineering design (FEED); process for conceptual development of projects in processing industries such as upstream oil and gas, petrochemical, natural gas refining, extractive metallurgy, waste-to-energy, biotechnology, and pharmaceuticals, involving developing sufficient strategic information with which owners can address risk and make decisions to commit resources in order to maximize the potential for success. ↩︎ ↩︎

 Engineering, procurement, and construction (EPC); form of contract used to undertake construction works by the private sector on large-scale and complex infrastructure projects, often following a front-end engineering and design (FEED) contract. ↩︎